Skip to main content

 Spot cleaning lets you clean your rabbit without exposing him to the dangers of a bath.
 When you do this, you’re cleaning only a specific part of his body, eliminating the risk of both hypothermia and shock-related symptoms.

-Step 2: To spot clean your rabbit’s leg, for example, you could dunk just his leg into room-temperature water.
-For a messy bottom, a damp towel should do the trick.
+Step 2: Don't submerge him in water.
+To spot clean your rabbit’s leg, for example, you could dunk just his leg into room-temperature or slightly warm water.

 Step 3: Once dunking your rabbit's leg into room-temperature water, rub in a rabbit-safe or vet-approved shampoo.